adamjoyce/octet/octet/src/examples/example_invaderers/README.md

 Brief overview of the game's shaders.

 ####Shaders - octet\src\shaders\texture_shader.h & space_shader.h
-To begin, to get familiar with both vertex and fragment shaders I attempted to alter the existing texture_shader to allow a colour to be passed to it.
-This colour is applied to the texture on the sprite that is rendering.
+To begin, to familiarise myself with both vertex and fragment shaders I attempted to alter the existing texture_shader class, allowing a colour to be passed to it.
+This colour is applied to the texture on the rendering sprite.

 Once familiar, I wrote a simple space_shader that creates a space background theme.
 I overloaded the existing render function in the sprite class to take a space_shader parameter.